Is higher-education a necessity? Is it a must for everyone to have it?

 A degree is not required for this job since it can be done even with high school education.

 This job is expected to last until 2026.

-Painters are responsible for coordinating building painting projects, preparing paint and applying to various surfaces in buildings.
+Painters are responsible for coordinating building, painting projects, preparing paint and applying it to various surfaces in buildings.

 - Mixing, matching and applying paints on various surfaces as well as other finishes.

-- Evaluate the required materials and estimation of costs.
+- Evaluate the required materials and the estimation of costs.

 - Getting rid of paint splatters when completed.

-- Create ladders for use on high walls and ceiling.
+- Create ladders for use on the high walls and ceiling.

-This job entails planning and supervision of activities of businesses that deal with food and beverages.
+This job entails the planning and supervision of activities of businesses that deal with food and beverages.